MicrosoftDocs/power-platform/power-platform/sap/explore/power-platform-and-SAP-integration.md

 ## SAP ERP connector

 The ERP connector communicates with SAP over the RFC protocol through the SAP .NET connector library (NCo) 3.1 provided by SAP.
 SAP NCo *Release and Support Strategy* states that NCo 3.0 works with any SAP back-end system starting with release 4.0B, and transparently supports Unicode and non-Unicode back-ends.
-SAP NCo 3.1 release and support strategy does not include any statement of versions supported or change in versions supported.
-The SAP ERP connector has been validated with versions of ECC and S4/HANA.
-If issues arise in integrating with SAP R/3 4.0B or greater, we'll make a best effort attempt to support.
+SAP NCo 3.1 release and support strategy doesn't include any statement of versions supported or change in versions supported.
+The SAP ERP connector is validated with versions of ECC and S4/HANA.
+If issues arise in integrating with SAP R/3 4.0B or greater, we make a best effort attempt to support.

 ## SAP OData connector